BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ### Commitment Computation

 This operation is used by the Prover to create a `commitment` to a set of messages (`committed_messages`), that they intend to include in the blind signature.
 Note that this operation returns both the serialized combination of the commitment and its proof of correctness (`commitment_with_proof`), as well as the random scalar used to blind the commitment (`secret_prover_blind`).
+The `commitment_with_proof` will be sent to the signer while the `secret_prover_blind` is to remain private to the prover.

 ```
 (commitment_with_proof, secret_prover_blind) = Commit(